How to Weave Ends into Crochet

 Just consider how much money and time you’ve spent… what’s another 30 seconds per tail?

-The project in the picture of this article are our Lemon Peel Fingerless Gloves.
+The project in the picture of this article is our Lemon Peel Fingerless Gloves.

 Step 2: Weave in the 1st Direction